bayfordbury-observatory/ClusterMatch/README.md

 To install astropy on LRC computers run `C:\Python39\Scripts\pip install astropy`

+If using Spyder you can add parameters by clicking Run>Configuration per file, then entering the parameters (not including the script name itself) into the "Command line options" box.

 Images will need to be plate-solved for these scripts (and APT) to run successfully.